webmonger/gdkdemo/README.md

 includes a number of example apps for using Android Sensor APIs.
 For more information, refer to
 [the GDK doc on Sensors](https://developers.google.com/glass/develop/gdk/location-sensors/index).

+_Note:_ The README file in the [apidemo](https://github.com/harrywye/gdkdemo/tree/master/apidemo) directory contains a complete list of sample Glass apps.